Ne4nf/Agent-Memory/architecture.md

 | Tools used | LogoEditTool, StorageTool, FollowupSuggestionTool |
 | Output chunks | `reasoning`, `edit_result`, `suggestion`, `done` |
 | Target | Edit success >= 85%; preserve concept consistency |

+#### 3.4.5 Session context memory (POC)

+- Scope:
+  - Memory is limited to one active `session_id` timeline.
+  - No cross-session personalization in this POC.
+- What is stored:
+  - latest extracted `BrandContext`
+  - latest approved `DesignGuideline`
+  - last selected option and latest edit summary
+  - generated asset URLs and key assumptions
+- How it is used:
+  - New `logo_generate` calls in the same `session_id` merge new prompt details with stored context.
+  - `logo_edit` can rely on stored guideline/context if client sends partial fields.
+  - Every response returns updated context metadata for deterministic FE state updates.
+- Expiry policy:
+  - Session context uses TTL (for example 24h) and is cleared when expired or explicitly reset.

 ### 3.5 Reuse and extensibility